smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### View

-An SQL view is a virtual table that provides a specific, customized perspective of data from one or more tables in a database.
+An SQL view is a virtual table that provides a specific, customized data perspective from one or more tables in a database.
 There are two main types of SQL views: materialized views and non-materialized (or simple) views.
 Materialized views store the result set of the view query, while non-materialized views do not store any data and dynamically retrieve data from the underlying tables each time the view is accessed.
 You can issue `INSERT`, `UPDATE`, and `DELETE` commands through views and can manipulate the underlying table(s) in the view.

 In this example, we create a view from the `Employees` table, insert a record into the table, and then select from the view;